UCF/CM-WP-Plugin-Template/README.md

-# CM-Documentation-Templates
+# CM-Project-Templates

-A set of project documentation templates for use in new projects by UCF CM.
+A set of project documentation and configuration templates for use in new projects by UCF CM.

 ## How to use these files